 - Observe the signs.
 Beaches are posted if a large shark is sighted.
 Some like Stinson Beach have permanent signage.
 Tweets using the #SharkWatch tag, drone footage and alerts on social media often outstrip the news and can alert ocean goers where high shark activity may be occurring.
 Sharks patrol areas and are not locals so in time the shark will leave an area.

 Final Resort?
 Shark survivors have described striking the nose, eyes or gills as a successful (and last ditch) approach towards inducing the shark to release them.
 Return attacks with white sharks are extremely rare and the odds of survival are high with immediate stabilization and care.

 See a shark?
-Add to the observation database by send out a tweet to SharkStewards #SharkWatch and we will record the observation and share.
-Learn more about sharks at Shark Stewards.org
+Add to the observation database by send out a tweet or instagram tagging SharkStewards and #SharkWatch.
+We will record the observation and share.

 |Want to save sharks and protect ocean health?
 Join Shark Stewards for one of our Sharktober education events and Sharktoberfest celebrations.
 Please volunteer, share the message or donate to support our education and conservation efforts to save sharks.|